Lalbhai Dalpatbhai Museum Ahmedabad Entry Fee

 A stroll through the Gopi-Anand Beadwork collection would give visitors a glimpse of the imagination and creativity of the people especially from Saurashtra and Kutch region who engage themselves in beadwork used for decorating the house and for marriage ceremonies.
 Kutch community women have been heavily involved in this art.
 Shri Mahesh and Smt.
 Usha Pandya have donated several of such art pieces to the museum in the memory of his parents Shri Dalpatram and Gopi Ben Pandya.

 Pahari School Ramayana drawings of Ayodhya Kanda collection display 62 folios illustrating the scenes from Ramayana.
-This section was open to public since 2016 and has been brought from a rich collection of Indian artefacts preserved in Kolkata by the Revivalist and Modern movements’ leaders.
+This section was open to the public since 2016 and has been brought from a rich collection of Indian artefacts preserved in Kolkata by the Revivalist and Modern movements’ leaders.

 A newly added section called the Priyakant T.Munshaw Gallery of coinage displays a wide variety of historical phases of coinage system in India including Akbar’s din-i-ilahi coin, Jahangir’s Zodiac series in silver and Adil Shah’s Larin(dated 1668 A.D).
 People can also witness contemporary coinage in this section.

 It houses striking Hindu, Buddhist and Jain deities made of stone, marble and bronze.
 Miniature paintings are other noteworthy artefacts displayed in the museum.
-The museum holds Arvind collection, Kasturbhai Lalbhai collection, Gopi-Anand Beadwork Collection and Lilavati Lalbhai Woodwork Collection.
+The museum holds the Arvind collection, Kasturbhai Lalbhai collection, Gopi-Anand Beadwork Collection and Lilavati Lalbhai Woodwork Collection.
 Lilavati Lalbhai Woodwork Collection is an impressive collection of wood work that catches the attention of the visitors.

-These includes relief panels of Tirthankaras, 14 Dream, Ashtamangala, carved pillars, decorative panels and other symbolic forms.
+These include relief panels of Tirthankaras, 14 Dream, Ashtamangala, carved pillars, decorative panels and other symbolic forms.
 Reflecting the wonderful wood carving by Indian artisans the gallery has several pieces donated by Smt.
 Lilavati Lalbhai.

-Art Reference library has a good collection of books related to Western and Indian art and its culture.
+The Art Reference library has a good collection of books related to Western and Indian art and its culture.
 There are around 1281 books related to Ancient Indian Literature, Indian Painting, Indian Sculptures, Indian Architecture, Numismatic Studies, Journals, Performing Art, Indian Textiles, Christie’s and Sotheby’s Auction Catalogues and Western Art History.

 Museum houses books in different languages including Sanskrit, Pali, old Gujarati, Apabhramsa, Rajasthani, Prakrit and Hindi.
 Museum also has a lost and found office and a baggage counter to deposit their baggage.